Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Bookshelves not only provide library space and additional storage they’re also an ideal place to display your favorite decorative treasures and heirlooms.
+Bookshelves provide not only library space and additional storage but are also an ideal place to display your favorite decorative treasures and heirlooms.
 A perfectly styled bookshelf is a thing of beauty.
-Nothing gives a room more character than a bookcase, wall shelves or a built-in unit artfully accessorized with books and collectibles.
+Nothing gives a room more character than a bookcase, wall shelves, or a built-in unit artfully accessorized with books and collectibles.

 In addition, bookshelves give others a peek into your psyche and are a reflection of your personality and interests.
-Here are a few expert tips to create magazine-worthy bookshelf arrangements you’ll be proud to share with the world.
+Here are a few expert tips for creating magazine-worthy bookshelf arrangements you’ll be proud to share with the world.

 Styling a bookshelf is not unlike putting together a stylish outfit.
 Carefully “dress” the shelf in layers instead of throwing everything at it one time.
 Before you begin, cull your objects to keep the shelves from becoming cluttered and chaotic.

-If you're a voracious a reader you could completely fill your shelves with books--but resist the urge.
-Choose your favorites, remove the dust jackets and spread them out over several shelves stacking the books both horizontally and vertically to create visual interest.
+If you're a voracious reader, you could fill your shelves with books-—but resist the urge.
+Choose your favorites, remove the dust jackets, and spread them out over several shelves, stacking the books horizontally and vertically to create visual interest.
 Don’t forget to leave room for other objects.

-If you are OCD or just appreciate a sense of order you can arrange your books by color or make dust jackets of a single color with wrapping paper or even butcher paper.
-If you are more of a maverick lump all the rainbow colors together and start arranging.
+If you appreciate a sense of order, you can arrange your books by color or make dust jackets of a single color with wrapping paper or even butcher paper.
+If you are more of a maverick, lump all the rainbow colors together and start arranging.

 Artwork is one thing most people forget when it comes to styling bookshelves.
-Insert small framed images and photos among the shelves or you can hang large pieces of art from the edges of the shelves giving your room the look of a cozy den.
-If you have a lot of shelves, art takes up a great deal of space, which makes your job of accessorizing a lot easier.
+Insert small framed images and photos among the shelves, or you can hang large pieces of art from the edges of the shelves, giving your room the look of a cozy den.
+If you have many shelves, art takes up a great deal of space, which makes your job of accessorizing a lot easier.

-If you have a few small cubbies it’s quite fine to display a single object rather than trying to create a grouping in a tight space.
-In any arrangement you need to allow the eye to move smoothly and freely about the shelves by maintaining a sense of space around decorative objects.
+If you have a few small cubbies, it’s quite fine to display a single object rather than trying to create a grouping in a tight space.
+You need to allow the eye to move smoothly and freely about the shelves by maintaining a sense of space around decorative objects in any arrangement.
 This will also keep your collections from looking messy.

 7 Quick Tips for Styling a Bookshelf